sasivadlani/LearningTracker/README.md

 2. Enter the password to log in.
 3. Use the "Clock In" and "Clock Out" buttons to track learning sessions.
 4. View and manage previous sessions in the session history table.
+5. Use the distraction list to manage and track distractions.

 ## Contributing